coolchigi/Web-Development/READMe.md

 # XXXXX

-If you have been following me on this journey, you'd notice that this is just an addition to the functionality of the community fridge application.
+If you have been following me on this journey, you'd notice that this is just an addition to the functionality.
 Specifically, this allows users to drop off items.
 Sadly I wasnt able to implement all the features, however the sleeplessnight paid off I hope!

 ## Getting Started